- What surveys are being conducted?

 What organizations will be surveyed?
 Participation is open to all King County-based and serving nongovernmental, nonprofit entities with salaried employees.
 Unpaid volunteers, interns, contractors, and board members are not eligible to participate in the Employee Engagement Survey.

 How are the surveys being conducted?
 Organizations that sign up will be emailed links to the online surveys when they launch.
 Survey links will also be posted on the 501 Commons website.
-The first survey to launch is the Wage and Benefits Survey on March 2.
-It asks nonprofit leaders to complete questions about pay levels and benefits provided by their organization.
-The Employee Engagement Survey, scheduled for April 22, is to be completed by staff and asks questions relating to factors that contribute to their job satisfaction.
+The Wage and Benefits Survey asks nonprofit leaders to complete questions about pay levels and benefits provided by their organization.
+The Employee Engagement Survey should be completed by staff and asks questions relating to factors that contribute to their job satisfaction.

 What are the benefits to participating organizations?
 The free survey results will provide you with a better understanding of the influences – including wages – that contribute to dissatisfaction and turnover, which can negatively impact your program results and cause stress for individuals served by an organization.
 And instead of having to guess what is considered “industry standard” when it comes to pay and benefits, you will have access to data-driven results so you can make fully informed decisions.